 - Obedience: You want your pup to follow instructions, especially in potentially dangerous situations

 - Tracking: Like Agility, Tracking gives your dog a fun competition to participate in

 Of course, training options are usually available as hands-on courses somewhere (or even online).
 So why would you bother with dog training books?

 Most courses have a set number of sessions with a specific time limit for each class.
 You’re given a syllabus of what your dog will learn, and you need to stick to the instructor’s plan – whether your dog cooperates or not.
 And if the two of you struggle?
 It usually means extra money for one-on-one time.

 Online, you need to hit pause to follow the instructions.
 Then you have to restart the video.
 And if something doesn’t go as planned?
 You have to go back to the beginning.
 It’s not a smooth process.

 Dog training books allow YOU to decide what tricks or tasks to work on.
 And you can take as long as you and your dog need.
 When you’re ready to move to the next step, you do.
 You have more freedom with time and additional hints in the pages you may not get in a formal class.

 The best dog training books utilize positive reinforcement.
-Your dog receives a treat or reward each time they complete a task, usually paired with a clicker.
+Your dog receives a treat or rewards each time they complete a task, usually paired with a clicker.
 The reward system encourages your pup to participate.
 (If someone offers you chocolate, odds are you’ll finish that report)

 And while it’s exciting to see results from training sessions, you want to keep things short.
 Training sessions should stay around 10-15 minutes.
 First, you don’t want to stuff your kiddo with treats.
 Second, even the most eager dog WILL tire eventually.
 Keeping training fresh will help you ensure success.